Contractor Insurance Cost 2026: The 12 Factors That Move It

 Why don't you just tell me what contractor insurance costs?

 Because no honest answer fits in a single number.
-A framing contractor in Phoenix with five employees, two subs, and a $2M commercial contract pays a completely different premium than a solo handyman in Omaha doing residential remodels — and both pay differently than a roofing crew in Dallas with a claim on their record.
+A framing contractor with a heavy payroll, two subs, and a multi-million-dollar commercial contract pays a completely different premium than a solo handyman doing residential remodels — and both pay differently than a roofing crew with a claim on their record.
 Every cost calculator online works by averaging those realities into one number.
-That number is wrong for almost everyone it gets shown to.
-What’s on this page instead: the twelve factors that actually move your quote, what each factor actually does to your number, and the questions to ask your agent so your quote matches what you’ll actually pay.
+That number is wrong for almost every contractor it gets shown to.
+What's on this page instead: the twelve factors that actually move your quote, what each factor actually does to your number, and the questions to ask your agent so your quote matches what you'll actually pay.

 The Bottom Line